Broken-Gem-Studio/The-Witcher-Ties-of-Destiny/README.md

 # TheWitcher
-This is the repository for The Withcer: Ties of Destiny game.
+This is the repository for The Witcher: Ties of Destiny game.
 In here, there will be a release of the Broken Engine in order to develop the videogame.

 Folder Structure:
 1. Assets: Base Assets folder.
 Ready to copy-paste to any build.